 No matter what filters you have in place, there will always be advanced email threats that manage to make their way to your employees' inboxes.

-And without regular practice, employees won’t have the skills or confidence to catch them.
+And without regular simulations and practice, employees won’t have the skills or confidence to catch them.

-By simulating real threats in a controlled environment, you can give employees a feel for what these attacks look like in the wild... and start to form positive habits.
+By simulating real threats in a controlled environment, you can give employees a feel for what different types of attacks look like in the wild... and start forming positive habits.

 These habits aren't built overnight though.